 We saw two brown bears in the Yes Bay anchorage, bringing the total bear count to 9 this week!
 We also caught somewhere around two dozen crabs.
 At $30 each in a restaurant, that was quite a haul!

 The time came for us to weigh anchor and head back to Ketchikan.
 We were assigned a slip in the Bar Harbor North Marina, further away from downtown than the other marinas we have been to, but very close to the airport.
-Cruising into town we met this monster.
-Back to civilization.
+Cruising into town we passed a cruise ship and were obviously back to civilization.

 The four of us walked to town and enjoyed a final dinner together.
-Mark and Linda left the next day for home.
+Mark and Linda left for home the next day.
 We had a fantastic time together and were sad to see them go.

 We watched their flight take off from our boat and waved to them.
 We hope they saw us.